lexiscode/blog-posts-api/README.md

 echo $base64EncodedImage;
 ```
-NB: Echo it out with your browser, so you can copy the long encoded texts properly.
+NB: You can do this in a separate php index file.
+Echo it out with your browser, so you can copy the long encoded texts properly.
 (Don't copy it via your terminal)

 ### Creating a Post
 Use the following endpoint to create a new blog post: